top of page

 • People don’t talk to me at parties, so there’s something wrong with me.

 People make assumptions routinely that create hurt and isolation.
-Therefore, I believe humanity would be greatly benefited by a use of special symbol designed to notify readers when an assumption is being made--to announce when a conclusion is being proffered that may not be true.
+Therefore, I believe humanity would greatly benefit from using a special symbol designed to notify readers when an assumption is being made--to announce when a conclusion is being proffered that may not be true.
 To avoid the cost and disruption to the world from having to create an entirely new symbol, I propose that assumptions be inserted between less-than “<” and greater-than “>” symbols.

 Here is an example of the use of the new assumption mark: